 - Benefits of dethatching and aeration

-What’s the difference between dethatching and aeration?
-Their names are great clues: Dethatching fixes thatch problems, while aeration loosens lawn soil and fixes compaction problems (it gives your soil more “air”).
+It’s easy to understand the difference between dethatching and aeration, as their names already offer clues.
+Dethatching fixes thatch problems, while aeration loosens lawn soil and fixes compaction problems – giving your soil more air.

 Whether your lawn is spongy and diseased or rock-hard and patchy, dethatching and aeration are long-lasting treatments that can work together or separately to improve the flow of nutrients to roots.